FAIRplus/the-fair-cookbook/.github/ISSUE_TEMPLATE/meta-checklist.md

   - 'proccaserra'
 ---

 The following checklists will guide you through the process of advancing a recipe through its pipeline.
-You can click on "Submit new Issue" now, and read on later.
+You can click on "Submit new issue" now, and read on later.

 For issue meta-management, please conduct the following steps:

 - [ ] change the title of this issue to a title that gives sufficient detail about the recipe you want to bring into the cookbook
-- [ ] assign this issue also to yourself (at your right side: click "Assignees" -> "...")
+- [ ] assign this issue also to yourself (at your right side: click "Assignees" -> search for your username here on Github -> click it)

 Now you can delete the text above.
-If you needed to add a task to the list below, please think about amending the issue template: https://github.com/FAIRplus/the-fair-cookbook/blob/master/.github/ISSUE_TEMPLATE/meta-checklist.md
+If you needed to add a task to the list below, please think about amending the issue template: https://github.com/FAIRplus/the-fair-cookbook/blob/migrating/.github/ISSUE_TEMPLATE/meta-checklist.md
 Great!
 Now, to the actual tasks:

 - [ ] identify author